 Since Art history studies objects and images related to the history of different cultures around the globe, experience abroad allows students the opportunity to immerse themselves in these cultures, attend classes, and visit local museums, libraries, architectural and archaeological sites.

-Please consult with your advisor early in your planning of your study abroad program or internship.
+Please consult with your advisor early in the planning of your study abroad program or internship.
 Most art history majors study in Europe, but there are ample opportunities in Africa, Asia, Latin America, and the Middle East for students interested in the art of those regions.

 Where to Study

-The largest number of art history majors spend a semester or year abroad in Italy, England, Scotland and France.
+The largest number of art history majors spend a semester or year abroad in Italy, England, Scotlandand France.
 There are also study abroad opportunities in Denmark, Ireland, China and elsewhere.

 There are a number of programs relevant to a major’s understanding of global art and architecture and the McCulloch Center for Global Initiatives maintains a list of all approved programs, and a searchable database of where previous students have studied and what courses they took, and student evaluations.
 The database can be searched by major and by country.

 The McCulloch Center for Global Initiatives Study Abroad website is also an excellent resource for programs, application procedures, deadlines, financial aid, and more.
 Laurel Fellowships (need-based financial aid) are readily available to qualified students.